Sample size and power calculations for causal inference of observational studies: Introduction

-{In summary, the existing power calculation methods usually require information on the data generating process or the distributions of the weights or covariates, which is not always available in the design stage of a study.
-In this paper, we bypass this limitation by--under mild conditions--reducing the variance formula to a function of a few interpretable and commonly available summary parameters instead of the weights or covariates.
-Based on the analysis of variance of the inverse probability weighting estimator, we decompose power calculations into three components: propensity score distribution, potential outcome distribution, and their correlation.
-We show that, to determine the minimal sample size of an emulated trial with treatment at a single time, in addition to the standard inputs in the power calculation of a randomized trial, it is sufficient to have two parameters, which quantify the strength of the confounder-treatment and the confounder-outcome association, respectively.
-For the former, we propose to use the Bhattacharyya coefficient, which measures the covariate overlap and, together with the treatment proportion, leads to a uniquely identifiable and easily computable propensity score distribution.
-For the latter, we propose a sensitivity parameter bounded by the R-squared statistic of the regression of the outcome on covariates.
-We appeal to the Lyapunov Central Limit Theorem to reduce the multivariate covariates into a single Gaussian variable, which allows our procedure not to require specific distributional assumptions of the covariates.
-We show that a special case of our formula is the formula by \cite{shook2022power}, which formalized the confounder-treatment association but not the confounder-outcome association.
-We develop an associated R package \texttt{PSpower}, available at \url{https://CRAN.R-project.org/package=PSpower}. }
+In summary, existing power calculation methods usually require information on the data generating process or the distributions of the weights or covariates, which is not always available in the design stage of a study.
+In this paper, we bypass this limitation by reducing the variance formula to a function of a few interpretable and commonly available summary parameters instead of the weights or covariates.
+Based on the analysis of variance of the H\'ajek inverse probability weighting estimator, we decompose the power calculation into three components: propensity score distribution, potential outcome distribution, and their correlation.
+We show that to determine the minimal sample size of an observational study, in addition to the standard inputs in the power calculation of a randomized trial, it is sufficient to have two parameters, which quantify the strength of the confounder-treatment and the confounder-outcome association, respectively.
+For the former, we propose using the Bhattacharyya coefficient, which measures the covariate overlap and, together with the treatment proportion, leads to a uniquely identifiable and easily computable propensity score distribution.
+For the latter, we propose a sensitivity parameter bounded by the R-squared statistic of the regression of the outcome on covariates. {Our derivation relies on a parametric logistic probability score model and a semiparametric restricted mean outcome model with homogeneous treatment effect.} However, by appealing to the Lyapunov-type Central Limit Theorem, we bypass specific distributional assumptions on the multivariate covariates.
+We derive analytical formulas for three common causal estimands: the average treatment effect for the overall (ATE), treated (ATT), and overlapped population (ATO).
+Simulations suggest that our formula is robust under treatment heterogeneity.
+We develop an associated R package \texttt{PSpower}, available at \url{https://CRAN.R-project.org/package=PSpower}, and an online calculator, available at \url{https://www2.stat.duke.edu/~fl35/pspower.html}.